Route-Based Static VPN Connection

 In the Routing Type field, select Route Based Static and click Next.

-On the Customer Networks page, enter the network IP address and name for each networks behind your firewall to have access to this connection, then click Next.
+On the Customer Networks page, enter the network IP address and name for each network behind your firewall to have access to this connection, then click Next.
 These network entries are required for route-based VPNs using static routing and provide the static routes to to the Pureport network.

 - Use the Add Customer Networks button to add additional networks.